adzierzanowski/z80/z80asm/README.md

 Unlike other Z80 assemblers, to use memory pointers you need to use square brackets instead of parentheses (parentheses are reserved for expressions).
+This can be overriden with `--parentheses` flag, however this might possibly break some numerical expression parsing although I haven't noticed such errors.

 Commas are largely optional.

 ```asm